brainwave-tm/ProgrammingThings/README.md

 # Programming Things #

 ## Jake - NodeRED Backend API ##
 Backend API is currently hosted at **https://api.homesecurity.jakestringer.dev**.
-Source code for it can be found in the 'file-api' folder in this repository.
+Source code for it can be found in the 'file_api' folder in this repository.

 NodeRED interface can be found at **https://homesecurity.jakestringer.dev**.
 The NodeRED interface currently only features a basic MQTT setup but can be accessed by running a *mosquitto_pub* request to **homesecurity.jakestringer.dev:1883**